 Documents required for registering a Vietnam LLC

-Obtaining an Enterprise Registration Certificate is the key step to start a limited liability company in Vietnam.
-Below are documents that you should prepare before the application:
+Obtaining an Enterprise Registration Certificate is the key step to starting a limited liability company in Vietnam.
+Below are the documents that you should prepare before the application:

-- Copies of identification documents like passports, ID card (for individual members);
+- Copies of identification documents like passports, and ID cards (for individual members)

-- Copies of establishment decision, business registration certificate, or other equivalent documents (for organizational members); identification documents of the authorized representatives;
+- Copies of the establishment decision, business registration certificate, or other equivalent documents (for organizational members); identification documents of the authorized representatives

 Capital contribution and Business license application